Aquariuaa/FS-LAD/README.md

 pandas==2.2.1
 ```

 We provide code for two core innovative components of FSLog: MITNet and AMCS Loss Function.
 Our approach follows the work in LibFewShot and LogADEmpirical.
-Therefore, all experiments were performed on three public log datasets, HDFS, BGL and TBird.
+All experiments were performed on three public log datasets, HDFS, BGL and TBird.
 The open source datasets and their structured versions are available in [LogADEmpirical](https://github.com/LogIntelligence/LogADEmpirical/tree/icse2022).

 ## Log Parsing